 - Burning Leaves: Chlorine and other chemicals in pool water can cause leaf burn, especially on delicate plants or foliage exposed directly to splashes.

 - Disruption of Soil pH and Nutrient Balance: While highly diluted pool water is less likely to harm soil, undiluted chlorine can lower soil pH, making it acidic and difficult for plants to uptake nutrients.
+Additionally, chlorinated water can harm beneficial bacteria in the soil, disrupting the natural processes that support healthy plant growth.

 - Salt Accumulation: With saltwater pools, salt can build up in the soil, leading to dehydration and eventually damaging root systems.
+Excess chemicals like chlorine and sodium can also reduce oxygen availability to roots, further stressing or damaging trees and plants.

 How to Protect Your Plants Near Your Pool